 How To Apply Gold Leaf To Almost Anything – Before

-Below are links to the products I have used before, on this project, and other metal leafing projects.
+Below are links to the products I have used before, on this project, and on other metal leafing projects.
 The difference is in the size of your project.
-Small kits are available for smaller jobs, but if you’re tackling a massive project like this one, you will want to buy individual adhesive and sealant.
+Small kits are available for smaller jobs, but if you’re tackling a massive project like this one, you will want to buy individual adhesives and sealants.

 - Imitation Gold Leaf Sheets

 - Metal Leaf Gilding Adhesive

 - Sealant for the Gold Leaf (for large projects… furniture) Also can be used on metallic paint finishes.